mycok/hackerbay-node-challenge/README.md

 - Run `npm start` to start the production server

+- Run `npm test` to run the entire test suite

-- use an `HTTP client` of your choice to test the password reset functionality at `http://localhost:400`
+- use an `HTTP client` of your choice to test the password reset functionality at `http://localhost:4000/api/v1/{endpoint}`

+#### Note

+Navigate to the index route `localhost:4000` to view the API documentation